History of Suresnes: Urbanization of the plateaus and new housing estates

 On the south plateau was a vast, hilly area between the garden city and the Mont Valérien fort, where pavilions were tentatively being built.
-Henri Sellier redeveloped the old cultivation paths that once ran through the vineyards and fields, aligning them and installing sewers, running water, gas, and electricity, to allow for the rational construction of buildings in the future and prevent the development of a shantytown.
+Henri Sellier redeveloped the old cultivation paths that once ran through the vineyards and fields, aligning them and installing sewers, water, gas, and electricity to enable the rational construction of buildings in the future and to prevent the development of a shantytown.
 The new streets link the plateau more easily to the lower part of Suresnes, whose names reflect the history of wine-growing and nature: Rue des Bons-Raisons, Rue des Vignes, and Chemin des Roses.
 This is one of the last agricultural areas in Suresnes.

 Paul-Langevin high school, formerly Payret-Dortail school, the largest secondary school in the town.

 On the less exposed northern plateau, villas have been springing up above the railroad for some time, but at a good distance from Nanterre, where ragpickers had settled.
 Until the beginning of the 20th century, there were a few middle-class residences and boarding houses, as well as vineyards (until 1953) and orchards.
-The inhabitants of this plateau generally worked in Paris, but were fairly isolated from the center of Suresnes, as the 1,500-meter embankment offered no pathway across the line, except at the ends or via a footbridge impassable to cars.
-While Victor Diederich had planned to build a modest school given the sparse population, Henri Sellier foresaw rapid development of the plateau.
+The inhabitants of this plateau generally worked in Paris.
+Still, they were fairly isolated from the center of Suresnes, as the 1,500-meter embankment offered no pathway across the line, except at the ends or via a footbridge impassable to cars.
+While Victor Diederich had planned to build a modest school given the sparse population, Henri Sellier foresaw the rapid development of the plateau.
 Puteaux had created a housing development on the heights of its cemetery, and the Putéolian schools were a long way from it.
 The two municipalities therefore agreed that the school to be built on the northern plateau of Suresnes would accept 80% of Puteaux pupils, in exchange for a subsidy.

 Léon-Bourgeois Square, in the garden city, reflects the mayor's desire to develop healthy and airy spaces.